andypbrowne/andypbrowne/content/blog/new-computer/index.md

 <figure>
 {% image "../../assets/images/thumb-new-computer.jpg", "{{ Illusrtation of a corgi wearing sunglasses }}" %}
-<figcaption>This is the peal-away back of a rainbow corgi that was the first sticker I put on my new computer.
-This illustration is 100% my kid who brought this corgo to life. </figcaption>
+<figcaption>This is the peal-away back of a <a href="https://learn-with-jason.myshopify.com/products/corgi-pal-sticker">rainbow corgi</a> that was the first sticker I put on my new computer.
+This illustration is 100% my kid who brought this corgo to life.
+He was my supervisor </figcaption>
 </figure>

 Today I got a new computer.
 Even though I had made a list days prior – I still spend a whole day installing apps.
 Here is a list that I made it most of the way through.
 They are mostly native apps I installed.
 I'm very excited about having a more streamlined setup thanks to this house cleaning effort.